sarahp19/messaging-app/README.md

 $ npm run dev
 ~~~

-# Screenshot
+# Screenshot 📸
 ![desktop-dark](./docs/images/desktop-light.png)
 ![mobile-dark](./docs/images/mobile-light.png)

 ![desktop-dark](./docs/images/desktop-dark.png)
 ![mobile-dark](./docs/images/mobile-dark.png)

-# Contribution
+# Contributing
-Contributions make the open source community 🌐 a great place to learn, inspire and create.
+Contributions make the open source community a great place to learn, inspire and create.
 I really appreciate every contribution you make.

 If you have any suggestions that would make this even better, please fork  this repo and pull request.
 You can also open an issue on this project and don't forget to give this project a star.
-Thank you. 🙏
+Thank you.

-- Fork this project (git clone https://github.com/febriadj/messaging-app)
+- Fork this project
 - Create a new branch (git checkout -b branchName)
 - Commit your changes (git commit -m "Add new features")
 - Push to your branch (git push origin branchName)
 - Submit a pull request

+# License 📄
+Distributed under the MIT License.
+See [LICENSE.txt](https://github.com/febriadj/messaging-app/blob/master/LICENSE) for more information.

 # Contact
 LinkedIn: [linkedin.com/in/febri-adji](https://www.linkedin.com/in/febri-adji)

 Phone: +62 851-5670-3982\
 Email: <iamfebriadji@gmail.com>

-# License
-This project is licensed under the [MIT license](https://github.com/febriadj/messaging-app/blob/master/LICENSE)